 - Leverage content that helps your prospects navigate your pipeline

 1. Align and Improve the Client Experience

-The first step is to Create an “Ideal Client” Experience by broadening your sales process in both directions to include both your top-funnel lead generation and your client stage of your pipeline.
+The first step is to create an “ideal client” experience by broadening your sales process in both directions including both your top-funnel lead generation and your client stage of your pipeline.
 Ensuring that sales, marketing, and even operations are aligned with this experience is the first step in impacting the 2 metrics.

 2. Leverage Content to Answer Questions